Aplastic anemia occurs when your bone marrow doesn’t make enough red and white blood cells, and platelets.

 Hemoglobin is the part of blood that carries oxygen through your body.
 Having fewer white blood cells makes you more likely to get an infection.
-And having fewer platelets makes the blood too thin.
-This means your blood can?t clot the way it should.
+And having fewer platelets makes it hard for the blood to clot.
+This means you can bleed more easily.

 What causes aplastic anemia?